arnoldhao/dreamcreator/README.md

 For hot reloading, run `wails dev` in the repository root and `npm run dev` inside `frontend` to attach Vite’s dev server.

 ## Usage Notes
-- Sign in to streaming services in Chrome/Edge before running **Cookies → Sync** to capture fresh authentication
+- Sign in to streaming services in Chrome/Edge before running **Cookies → Sync** to capture fresh authentication, or build a manual collection by pasting Netscape/JSON/header data when the browser flow is not possible
 - The scheduler parallelizes metadata fetches but serializes heavy merge/transcode steps to avoid I/O contention
 - Subtitle imports appear in the Subtitle workspace; review segments, run quality checks, then trigger translation once adapters are configured
 - Configure proxy settings in **Preferences → Network** if downloads return geo-errors or throttled responses